OpenBMB/XAgent/ToolServer/README.md

 ```

 ### /get_json_schema_for_tools
-Return the json schema for the given tools.
+Return the JSON schema for the given tools.
 Arguments:
 ```JSON
 {